-^{4.} In 2010, a small menhir (slender elongated rock which human hands have placed in an upright position) could be found at the top plateau of the shrine, in front of the place where the offerings had been laid out in anticipation of the slamatan communal meal.
+4 In 2010, a small menhir (slender elongated rock which human hands have placed in an upright position) could be found at the top plateau of the shrine, in front of the place where the offerings had been laid out in anticipation of the slamatan communal meal.
 As a large number of available photographs by Mssrs Henri Ismael and F.X.
 Bambang Kristiatmo Subowo, and myself, indicate, in support of my personal recollection, this rock was there in 2007.
 An extensive literature deals with the megalithic aspects of Indonesian, and especially West Javanese, cultures, which are thus potentially implicated in what some comparative ethnologists, and archaeologists, have considered to be a near-global, seaborne network of megalithic cultural forms encompassing the Atlantic and Indian Oceans, parts of the Eastern Pacific, the Mediterranean Sea, the Black Sea, the Baltic Sea, etc. The continuity between these megalithic forms throughout the Old World was a widely accepted idea among specialists in the first half of the 20th century.
 More recent trends frown on all such transcontinental continuities and on the implied 'diffusionist' explanations of such continuity, and deny that one, near-globally distributed, 'megalithic culture' exists at all.
 My personal conviction is that the older views, although currently counter-paradigmatic, are more correct.

-zlingly lavish decoration in the form of Buddhist sculpture, is not in the first place a depiction of the Buddha's life and earlier incarnations but especially a protracted pious lesson, in sculpture, portraying a Buddhist pilgrim's progress through the phases of life and knowledge, towards ultimate illumination - and, as we shall see, the same pious representation of the challenges of individual life dominates such local meanings as guardians, pilgrims, and locals currently project onto the site of Nagara Padang.
+with its dazzlingly lavish decoration in the form of Buddhist sculpture, is not in the first place a depiction of the Buddha's life and earlier incarnations but especially a protracted pious lesson, in sculpture, portraying a Buddhist pilgrim's progress through the phases of life and knowledge, towards ultimate illumination - and, as we shall see, the same pious representation of the challenges of individual life dominates such local meanings as guardians, pilgrims, and locals currently project onto the site of Nagara Padang.
 Distantly comparable is procession through the Stations of the Cross, as depicted on the interior walls of most Roman Catholic Churches, both in commemoration of the Passion of Christ, and as devotional inspiration for the individual worshipper.
-At Nagara Padang, there are virtually no images shaped by human hands.
-Instead, salient aspects of the natural rocky landscape - a narrow passage, a set of cliffs, a steep ascent, a jutting rock etc., - have been named and thus made the objects of human pious projections; subsequently they have been joined, primarily by generations of guardians, into a coherent mental map of the spiritual realm of Nagara Padang.5

-Fig. 2.
-Duly uniformed students and staff listen to Islamic songs before setting out on the pilgrimage
+Fig. 12.2.
+Duly uniformed students and staff listen to Islamic songs before setting out on the pilgrimage.